Chapter 3: General Provisions, Section 7: Legal Relations and Responsibility to the Public

 State highway construction occasionally requires a contractor to work on or near a railroad’s operating property.
 This varies from minor side encroachments to work involving the direct crossing of a railroad’s tracks.
 The contract defines the relationships between Caltrans, the contractor, and the railroad.

-When work must be performed on or near a railroad’s operating properties, the contractor must provide insurance to ensure the financial ability to meet legal liability for damage, and to cover the losses that a railroad might sustain because of the contractor’s operations.
+When work must be performed on or near a railroad’s operating properties, the contractor must provide insurance to assure the financial ability to meet legal liability for damage, and to cover the losses that a railroad might sustain because of the contractor’s operations.

 Requirements for railroad protective liability insurance vary depending on the railroad company involved.
 If the contract includes an agreement with a railroad company, Caltrans makes the provisions of the agreement available in the Information Handout in the document titled “Railroad Relations and Insurance Requirements.”